 Daily Cleaning Checklist

 - Make beds every morning right when you get up.
 It’s not hard, just pull the sheets tight and pull up the comforter.
 Only takes a minute and makes your room look instantly tidy.

 - Start a load of laundry.
 I usually start a load before I start my coffee.
 This load of laundry has to be dried and put away at some point in the day.

 - Wipe off kitchen counters, sink, stove-top and table.
-My kitchen is my most used room of the house.
+My kitchen is the most used room in the house.
 Only takes minutes to wipe everything clean, then it looks great!

 - Have a basket handy to do a quick pick-up of anything that doesn’t belong in the living/family room.